Mystic massacre: Aftermath

 Estimates of Pequot deaths range from 400 to 700, including women, children, and the elderly.
 The colonists suffered between 22 and 26 casualties with two confirmed dead.
 Approximately 40 Narragansett warriors were wounded as the colonists mistook many of them for Pequots.
 The massacre effectively broke the Pequots, and Sassacus and many of his followers were surrounded in a swamp near a Mattabesset village called Sasqua.
 The battle which followed is known as the "Fairfield Swamp Fight", in which nearly 180 warriors were killed, wounded, or captured.
 Sassacus escaped with about 80 of his men, but he was killed by the Mohawks, who sent his scalp to the colonists as a symbol of friendship.

 The Pequot numbers were so diminished that they ceased to be a tribe in most senses.
 The treaty mandated that the remaining Pequots were to be absorbed into the Mohegan and Narragansett tribes, nor were they allowed to refer to themselves as Pequots.
 In the latter half of the 20th century, Pequot descendants revived the tribe, achieving federal recognition in 1983 and settlement of some land claims.

-Some 500–1000 (scholars differ) women and children were shipped into slavery in Bermuda and Barbados.
-Some 500 were taken to Barbados on the Sea Flower slave ship captained by John Gallop that mostly plied the African slave trade.